marcelomijas/econometrics-cheatsheet/README.md

 Each of them are 3 pages long, and there are no plans on changing that for the time being.

 I understand that if you print them two-sided, the second page ends up with an empty side.
-Consider this as an space to take your own notes.
+Consider this a space to take your notes.

 Currently, I am very comfortable with the content and font size used.
 Also, all cheat cheets are made in a way that you can combine any page of one with any page of another or skip them.

 ## Resources

-In addition to the notes taken from the [Degree in Economics](https://www.urjc.es/universidad/calidad/560-economia) and [Master in Modern Economic Analysis](https://www.urjc.es/estudios/master/786-analisis-economico-moderno) by Universidad Rey Juan Carlos, and the [Master in Applied Statistics](https://www.maximaformacion.es/masters/master-de-estadistica-aplicada-con-r-software/) by Máxima Formación and Universidad Nebrija, the books used:
+In addition to the notes taken from the [Degree in Economics](https://www.urjc.es/universidad/calidad/560-economia) and [Master in Modern Economic Analysis](https://www.urjc.es/estudios/master/786-analisis-economico-moderno) by Universidad Rey Juan Carlos, and the [Master in Applied Statistics](https://www.maximaformacion.es/masters/master-de-estadistica-aplicada-con-r-software/) by Máxima Formación and Universidad Nebrija, the books used are:

 [1] Baltagi, B. H. (2011). *Econometrics*.
 New York: Springer.